Shine Lawyers experienced Wills and Estate lawyers can help you with all aspects of your Will and estate, including:

 Contesting a Will

-If you have been left out of a Will or feel your interests have not been adequately addressed, you may have legal grounds for contesting a Will.
+If you have been left out of a Will or feel your interests have not been adequately addressed, you may have legal grounds for contesting the Will.
 For a Will to be contested, certain criteria need to be met.
 Strict time limits apply, so it is crucial to seek legal advice as soon as possible.
-At Shine Lawyers, we will work efficiently and effectively to deliver practical solutions on time.
+At Shine Lawyers, we will work efficiently and effectively to deliver the best possible outcomes for our clients.

 We offer No Win, No Fee* in most cases when disputing a Will, as we believe that every individual has the right to legal advice, regardless of their financial situation.
 Legal fees are only charged in the event of a successful outcome.